RokonShimo/SM64-AI-Upscaled/README.md

 ## The Collapse
 > Why stop there?
 Why not retexture things in levels?
 Why not retexture entities?

 I intentionally limited myself to textures such as Swoop's Wings or the maps of Hazy Maze Cave, since I wasn't sure what would happen if I tried anything else.
 Generally, I either told CLIP to generate something taken from GPT-2's work or my own description of what the texture is.
 While the general technique remains the same, I do edit some textures to better match the original, as well as continuing to manually remove backgrounds.
+For some animated textures such as coins, I used different versions of the same image.
 I now have an Alpha Build.

 ## The End